GMyhf/2025spring-cs201/20250304_week3_OOP_time_complexity.md

 C. [9, 3, 10, 13, 12, 14, 17, 16, 15, 19]
 **D. [9, 3, 10, 13, 12, 14, 19, 16, 15, 17]**

-The first partitioning works on the entire list, and the second partitioning works on the left partition not the right.
+The first partitioning works on the entire list, and <mark>the second partitioning works on the left partition not the right</mark>.
 It's important to remember that quicksort works on the entire list and sorts it in place.